yibo-geomatique/dashboard/README.md

 Questions
 -----------------------------------------------------
-The study of suburban densification is driven by specific questions, like : where does densification happen, why are some parcels left unused, how do people perceive densification ? etc.
+The study of suburban densification is driven by specific questions (what to search for in the data).
+First questions we want to adress are : where does densification happen, why are some parcels left unused, how do people perceive densification ?

 Answers
 -----------------------------------------------------